247 Solitaire title image

 Congratulations!
 You've finally set up your own game of solitaire.
 Let's play already!

-How to play classic Solitaire step-by-step
+How to play classic Solitaire for beginners online (step-by-step instructions)

 Your goal is to create four foundational stacks of each suit with the cards in your deck.
 To do this, you must draw cards and arrange them in descending order across your seven tableau piles.